brooswajne/medicspot-assignment/QUESTIONS.md

     console.log("2");
 ```

+## Question 2

-Qs2: Explain the output of the following code and why
+Explain the output of the following code and why

 ```js
     function foo(d) {